 Lincoln, Sumner, and Shakespeare, John Stauffer and Daniel Pollack-Pelzner

-Frederick Douglass's Writings and the Political Thought of Abraham Lincoln, John Stauffer, Manisha Sinha, Dorothy Ross, Michael Zuckert, John Burt, and Nicholas Buccola
+Frederick Douglass's Writings and the Core of Lincoln's Political Thought, John Stauffer, Manisha Sinha, Dorothy Ross, Michael Zuckert, John Burt, and Nicholas Buccola

 Public Lecture for the Traveling Exhibit Lincoln: The Constitution and the Civil War, Ronald C. White Jr.

-Providentialism and Politics: Lincoln’s Second Inaugural and the Problem of Democracy, Michael Zuckert and David Gutterman
+Providentialism and Politics: The Second Inaugural and the Problem of Democracy, Michael Zuckert and David Gutterman